wstrange/ampwdgen/README.md

 * hash=true/false (optional parameter, false if omitted) if true, hash the password first before encrypting.
 The amAdmin password must be hashed first.

-The returned value is the encrypted string that can be used in a templated AM installation.
+The return value is an encrypted string that can be used to template an AM installation.

 # Security

-The cloud run service does not log any form data.
-If you have any concerns, you can deploy this service to your own environment.
+The cloud run service does not log form POST data.
+You may wish to deploy this function in your own environment.

 # Notes